MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-backing-up-system-state.md

 1. Once this has completed select **Close**.
 1. Close Windows Server Backup.

-## To perform a system state backup using Wbadmin.exe
+## Perform a system state backup using Wbadmin.exe

 Open an elevated command prompt, type the following command and press ENTER: